 - > Illness and medical/dental appointments - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parents belong.
 If necessary, the school will seek advice from the parents' religious body to confirm whether the day is set apart.
-Parents should inform the school in advance of such occasions by completing a Leave of Absence form, which can be obtained from the school office. - Compassionate leave of absence will be considered when discussed with the Headteacher or the Deputy Headteacher. - Traveller pupils travelling for occupational purposes this covers Roma, English and Welsh gypsies, Irish and Scottish travellers, showmen (fairground people) and circus people, bargees (occupational boat dwellers) and new travellers.
+Parents should inform the school in advance of such occasions by completing a Leave of Absence form, which can be obtained from the school office.
+One day of absence can be approved for Religious observance at the discretion of the Headteacher. - Compassionate leave of absence will be considered when discussed with the Headteacher or the Deputy Headteacher. - Traveller pupils travelling for occupational purposes this covers Roma, English and Welsh gypsies, Irish and Scottish travellers, showmen (fairground people) and circus people, bargees (occupational boat dwellers) and new travellers.
 Absence may be authorised only when a traveller family is known to be travelling for occupational purposes and has agreed this with the school, but it is not known whether the pupil is attending educational provision - Shopping trips, haircuts etc. will not be taken as reasons for authorised absence.